LMCF-IMG/Morphology_Yeast_Mitochondria/README.md

 **Branching Factor** = SUMA of all branch points of skeletons in the image / SUMA of all end points of skeleton in the image.

 It is evaluated for the whole image of segmented mitochondria using resulting "*-Branching-Factor.CSV" file.
-Apply summing all values in column C-Junctions (=branch points), the same in column D-End-point voxels (=end points) and compute the value.
-The higher Branching Factor, the higher richness and the mutual interconnection of mitochondria; the lower Branching Factor, the shorter and separated mitochondria in the image.
+Apply summing all values in the column C-Junctions (=branch points), the same in the column D-End-point voxels (=end points) and compute the value.
+The higher Branching Factor, the higher richness and the mutual interconnections of mitochondria; the lower Branching Factor, the shorter and the more separated mitochondria in the image.

 **Filamentous Factor** = ...